humzahash01/Your-Health/README.md

 * You can use 3rd party javascript libraries but you should justify why it is the correct library for the job.
 * All 3rd party libraries must be included in the delivery
 * Delivery The completed webpage should be delivered via source control (such as GitHub or Bitbucket) and optionally hosted in live demo form if you have a file host to upload it to.
+* We do not expect you to implement the web form sending functionality.
+Just the display of the form is required.
+* The sidebar must be black.
+* The main content background must be white.

 ## Installation